-Limitation on Our Deductions As a general rule, the Company will be entitled to a deduction in the same amount and at the same time as the compensation income is received by a participant, except to the extent the deduction limits of Section 162(m) of the Code apply.
+Limitation on Our Deductions.
+As a general rule, the Company will be entitled to a deduction in the same amount and at the same time as the compensation income is received by a participant, except to the extent the deduction limits of Section 162(m) of the Code apply.
 Section 162(m) of the Code denies a deduction to any publicly held corporation for compensation paid to any "covered employee" in a taxable year to the extent that compensation to such covered employee exceeds \$1,000,000.
-It is possible that compensation attributable to awards under the 2021 Plan may cause this limitation to be exceeded in any particular year.
+It is possible that compensation attributable to a covered employee, including awards under the 2021 Plan, as amended, may cause this limitation to be exceeded in any particular year.